 For starters, the main antagonist of the show is King George III, who is literally one of Prince Harry's ancestral family members.
 That is just slightly awkward for Kensington Palace.

 Second, Hamilton has been the subject of political attacks from our current administration (no, we still can't believe it either).
 In 2016, Vice President Mike Pence saw the play in New York City, where he was booed by the audience.
 The cast attempted to quiet the boos, and Brandon Victor Dixon read aloud a statement that encouraged Pence to "uphold our American values and to work on behalf of all of us."
-Pence and the Trump administration is famously cracking down on immigration, and many of the cast members of Hamilton are people of color/immigrants.
+Pence and the Trump administration is famously cracking down on immigration, and many of the cast members of Hamilton are people of colour/immigrants.
 Trump, unable to resist a fight, later accused the Hamilton cast of "harassing" the Vice President on Twitter.

 Is this Markle bucking royal tradition?
 Or just another night on the town for a couple of musical theater fans?
 We like it, either way.